Does Stress Increase Problems with Urinary Incontinence?

 What is Men’s Liberty?

 Men’s Liberty provides discreet, worry free protection against leaks and accidents.
-Our alternative to the external male catheter is your stress free solution to urinary incontinence.
+In fact, our alternative to the external male catheter is your stress free solution to urinary incontinence.
 Covered by almost every insurance plan including Medicare, TriCare and the VA, Men’s Liberty eliminates the awkwardness of adult diapers.
 Return to a normal, active lifestyle without constant worry.
 Men’s Liberty provides protection that lasts up to 24 hours with low-risk of infection.
 If urinary incontinence is causing stress and disruption for you, Men’s Liberty may be the answer.
 Give us a call today to learn if Men’s Liberty is right for you.